-Securitization Trusts
+Securitization and Resecuritization Trusts

-Under our lender swap and portfolio securitization transactions, mortgage loans are transferred to a trust specifically for the purpose of issuing a single class of guaranteed securities that are collateralized by the underlying mortgage loans.
+Under our lender swap and portfolio securitization transactions, mortgage loans are transferred to a trust specifically for the purpose of issuing a single class of guaranteed securities that are collateralized by the underlying mortgage loans referred to as "first-level securities."
 The trust's permitted activities include receiving the transferred assets, issuing beneficial interests, establishing the guaranty and servicing the underlying mortgage loans.
 In our capacity as issuer, master servicer, trustee and guarantor, we earn fees for our obligations to each trust.
 Additionally, we may retain or purchase a portion of the securities issued by each trust.